 D. O. De Haan, N. G. Jimenez, A. de Loera, M. Cazaunau, A. Gratien, E. Pangui, J.F.
 Doussin, "Methylglyoxal Uptake Coefficients on Aqueous Aerosol Surfaces," J. Phys.
 Chem.
 A (2018).

 Digital USD Citation

 De Haan, David O.; Jimenez, Natalie G.; de Loera, Alexia; Cazaunau, Mathieu; Gratien, Aline; Pangui, Edouard; and Doussin, Jean-Francois, "Methylglyoxal Uptake Coefficients on Aqueous Aerosol Surfaces" (2018).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 35.